taslim0963/delta-demo/README.md

 # delta-demo
-This is the demo for GIT and GITHUB class
+This is the demo for GIT and GITHUB class.